-The experts from industry, academy and affiliated colleges are nominated as members of board of studies and curricula committee by RGUHS University and their suggestions help in revision of curriculum.
-The institute interacts with industry during industrial visits and forward feedback to syllabus committee and board of studies for effective translation of curriculum to the practical applicability which the industry expects.

-Our teachers also participate in the discussions relating to the curriculum design and whenever they find that the syllabus needs to be modified to meet the present trends, they communicate their ideas in black and white to their respective Members of board of Studies.
+- The experts from industry, academy and affiliated colleges are nominated as members of board of studies and curricula committee by RGUHS University and their suggestions help in revision of curriculum.
+The institute interacts with industry during industrial visits and forward feedback to syllabus committee and board of studies for effective translation of curriculum to the practical applicability which the industry expects. - Our teachers also participate in the discussions relating to the curriculum design and whenever they find that the syllabus needs to be modified to meet the present trends, they communicate their ideas in black and white to their respective Members of board of Studies.
 While recommending or forwarding the suggestions to the Board of Studies our teachers normally take into consideration the students' feedback as well as other faculty members of various departments.
 It has been a regular practice of the College to depute senior most faculties to meet the students in the class rooms exclusively and informally outside the class room to get their informal feedback.
 Similarly the class review committee meetings give an opportunity to the faculty to understand the needs of the students and initiate corrective steps in teaching learning processes.
 Feedback obtained from students, alumni, industrial experts, parents of the students studying in the college are integrated and represented to the various boards of RGUHS University.
 Regular programmes are organized by the college in association with industry to train the faculty in these aspects which in turn will be transferred to the students.
+Furthermore our teachers are conducting orientation programmes for the freshers of all the courses.